 Human retinal progenitor cells

 hRPCs are cells that differentiate into components of the retina.
 These cells are used allogeneically and are grown using a patented low-oxygen cell expansion technology licensed from the Schepens Eye Research Institute at Harvard Medical School.
-Through our collaboration with Schepens we have developed the ability to scale hRPCs using this technology and we have established GMP-compliant hRPC cell banks to provide future drug product.
+Through our collaboration with Schepens we have developed the ability to scale up manufacturing of hRPCs using this technology and have established GMP-compliant hRPC cell banks to provide future drug product.

 Cells often communicate via exosomes, nano-sized packages of information released by the cell for absorption by other cells in close proximity.
 These packages of information contain a variety of proteins, genetic material and other cargo which have the ability to induce functional changes in recipient cells.
 Under certain conditions, exosomes produced by stem cells initiate repair and regeneration.
 However depending on the state of the cell and its environmental stimuli, stem cells have the ability to communicate different information and induce different functional changes.
 We have therefore developed a technology by which a permanent stem cell line, already in clinical trials as a stem cell therapy, can be cultured under different environments to produce therapy specific agents and can be harvested at a commercially relevant scale.
 The ability to produce a commercially valuable therapeutic product from stem cell derived exosomes demands a standardised stem cell producer line appropriately sourced and isolated, manufactured to GMP, grown in serum-free conditions and (ideally) already having demonstrated patient safety.
 In the stem cell field, our CTX cell line uniquely meets all these conditions.